Last updated on May 23rd, 2022

 Once you’ve finished reading our guide, please call us to discuss how we can help with holiday accident claims.

-When Can You Make A Holiday Abroad Accident Claim?
+- Am I Eligible To Make A Holiday Abroad Accident Claim?

 As with all personal injury claims in the UK, to seek damages for an accident on holiday abroad, you’ll need to show that: